-- 141. Elected members and Officers receive training and undergo continuous professional development to ensure their knowledge is current and relevant.
-Where required, Officers and Members are supported by specialists on technical, commercial and regulatory matters. - 142.
-The Council's investment strategy to date has been approved by Cabinet and full Council as part of the Treasury Management Strategy statement.
-Under delegated powers, the Corporate Director of Finance will, on a daily basis, determine the most appropriate form of investments in accordance with the Council's investment objectives, income and risk management requirements. - 143.
-The Council's investment position, including compliance with prudential indicators, is reported to Cabinet on a monthly basis as part of the monitoring process. - 144.
-The shareholder agreement and memorandum of association sets out in detail the governance arrangements and provides details of the operating framework, controls and reporting requirements for Hillingdon First Ltd. No actions should cause the company or the Council to breach the Local Authorities (Companies) Order 1995.
+- 159. Elected members and officers receive training and undergo continuous professional development to ensure their knowledge is current and relevant.
+Where required, Officers and Members are supported by specialists on technical, commercial and regulatory matters. - 160.
+The Council's Investment Strategy to date has been approved by Cabinet and full Council as part of the TMSS.
+Under delegated powers, the Corporate Director of Finance will, on a daily basis, determine the most appropriate form of investments in accordance with the Council's investment objectives, income and risk management requirements. - 161.
+The Council's investment position, including compliance with prudential indicators, is reported to Cabinet on a monthly basis as part of the monitoring process. - 162.
+The shareholder agreement and memorandum of association sets out in detail the governance arrangements and provides details of the operating framework, controls, and reporting requirements for Hillingdon First Ltd. No actions should cause the company or the Council to breach the Local Authorities (Companies) Order 1995.